schiorean/csv2table/README.md

 |`verbose`|verbosity to console|false|
 |`email`|a section where email||

 ### Column mapping

 Column mapping is defined in the CSV specific configuration file.
+Mapping options for each column are grouped under a `mapping.column_name` table.
+If we take the example from the "Use case" section, mapping options for column `expire_date` will be grouped under `mapping.expire_date` table.

+Note: the name of the column is the database column name (see "Table and column names transformations" section).

 Column mapping options:

 | Mapping option | Description | Example | Default value|
 |---|---|---|---|